thomasebsmith/youtube-player/README.md

 ## Functionality
 Currently, YouTube Player allows you to create one browser-wide playlist, which can then be played in a random order in one or more tabs by right-clicking on the tab when it is at a YouTube video.
-The playlist can be created by clicking on the add-on icon to bring up a small popup.
+The playlist can be modified by clicking on the add-on icon to bring up a small popup.

 ## Installation